Naturally-Occurring Radioactive Materials (NORM)

 In 2015 the IAEA (NORM VII) says that there is still a lack of harmonization of national approaches to the management of NORM residues.
 However, acceptance of the need to minimize NORM waste by recycling NORM residues or using them as by-products (with dilution if necessary) continues to grow.
 Some national authorities are now actively promoting this approach instead of discouraging or prohibiting it as in the past.
 This includes use in building materials, subject to 1 mSv/yr reference level for exposure.

-Earlier IAEA recommendations for the classification of exempt waste (i.e. beneath low-level, and therefore not requiring any special facilities for disposal) are between 100 Bq/kg and 4 MBq/kg- depending on the radionuclide in question and the chances of public exposure (IAEA 1994 safety series no 111), however in practice categorization of waste is strongly determined by where the waste comes from.
+Earlier IAEA recommendations for the classification of exempt waste (i.e. beneath low-level, and therefore not requiring any special facilities for disposal) are between 10 Bq/g and 1 MBq/g for 'moderate amounts' – depending on the radionuclide in question and the chances of public exposure (Radiation Protection and Safety of Radiation Sources: International Basic Safety Standards, IAEA July 2014), however in practice categorization of waste is strongly determined by where the waste comes from.

 Decommissioning experts are increasingly concerned about double standards developing in Europe which allow 30 times the dose rate from non-nuclear recycled materials than from those out of the nuclear industry.
-Norway and Holland were the only countries with consistent standards.
-Elsewhere, 0.3 to 1.0 mSv/yr individual dose constraint is applied to oil and gas recyclables, and 0.01 mSv/yr for release of materials with the same kind of radiation from the nuclear industry.
+In respect to actual dose limits, 0.3 to 1.0 mSv/yr individual dose constraint is applied to oil and gas recyclables, and 0.01 mSv/yr for release of materials with the same kind of radiation from the nuclear industry.

 The concern arises because of the very large amounts of NORM needing recycling or disposal from many sources.
 The largest NORM waste stream is coal ash, with 280 million tonnes arising globally each year, and carrying U-238 and all its non-gaseous decay products, as well as Th-232 and its progeny.
 This is usually just buried.
 However, the double standard means that the same radionuclide, at the same concentration, can either be sent to deep disposal or released for use in building materials, depending on where it comes from.
 The 0.3 mSv/yr dose limit is still only one tenth of most natural background levels, and two orders of magnitude lower than those experienced naturally by many people, who suffer no apparent ill effects.

 The main radionuclide in scrap from the oil and gas industry is radium-226, with a half-life of 1600 years as it decays to radon.
 Those in nuclear industry scrap are cobalt-60 and caesium-137, with much shorter half-lives.
-Application of a 0.3 mSv/yr dose limit results in a clearance level for Ra-226 of 500 Bq/kg, compared with 10 Bq/kg for nuclear material.
+Application of a 0.3 mSv/yr dose limit results in a clearance level for Ra-226 of 500 Bq/kg for oil/gas scrap, compared with 10 Bq/kg for nuclear material.

 In 2011, 16 decommissioned steam generators from Bruce Power in Canada were to be shipped to Sweden for recycling.
 Although the Canadian Nuclear Safety Commission (CNSC) approved Bruce Power’s plans in 2011 and confirmed steam generator processing is an excellent example of responsible and safe nuclear waste management practices, this caused public controversy at the time, and following the Fukushima nuclear accident plans for this shipment were shelved.
 These steam generators were each 12m long and 2.5m diameter, with mass 100 t, and contained some 4g of radionuclides with about 340 GBq of activity.
 Exposure was 0.08 mSv/hr at one metre.
 They were classified as low-level waste (LLW).
 Studsvik in Sweden would recycle much of the metal and return about 10% of the overall volume as LLW for disposal in Ontario.
 The balance would be under 100 Bq/kg, which appeared to be the clearance level.